Collingdale, Pennsylvania: Education

 Students are in the Southeast Delco School District.
 Most K-8 school residents in Collingdale are zoned to the Harris School, while a few are zoned to Darby Township School.
 All residents of the school district are zoned to Academy Park High School.

 Harris School teaches 771 students from 1st-8th grades in the Southeast Delco School District.

 The Roman Catholic Archdiocese of Philadelphia formerly operated St. Joseph School in Collingdale, which closed in 2010.
-There were 140 prospective children for the 2010-2011 school year that did not happen when the archdiocese wanted 200.
+There were 140 prospective children for the 2010–2011 school year that did not happen when the archdiocese wanted 200.
 Schools taking former St. Joseph's children were Our Lady of Fatima in Secane, St. Eugene in Primos, and St. Gabriel in Norwood.

 Transportation

 As of 2013 there were 16.34 mi of public roads in Collingdale, of which 3.28 mi were maintained by the Pennsylvania Department of Transportation (PennDOT) and 13.06 mi were maintained by the borough.

 U.S. Route 13 crosses the eastern corner of the borough.
 MacDade Boulevard (running approximately northeast-southwest), Clifton Avenue, and Woodlawn Avenue (both northwest-southeast) are the principal streets.

-The SEPTA Route 102 light rail line passes through the borough, with four stops in it.
-The Media/Wawa commuter rail line passes nearby to the north; the closest stations are Clifton-Aldan and Primos.
+The SEPTA Media–Sharon Hill Line light rail line passes through the borough, with four stops in it.
+The bus route 113 passes thru on Macdade Blvd.
+The SEPTA Media/Wawa Line regional rail line passes nearby to the north; the closest stations are Clifton-Aldan and Primos.

 Landmarks

 A significant portion of Collingdale's area is made up of four cemeteries, three of which are active.
 Eden Cemetery is an African-American cemetery, where many notable persons are buried, including singer Marian Anderson, physician Rebecca Cole, and civil rights activist Octavius Catto.
 It was listed on the National Register of Historic Places in 2010.
 Har Zion Cemetery and Mt.
 Lebanon Cemetery are Jewish cemeteries.
-The fourth, an American Civil War-era cemetery, has been maintained by a local Veterans of Foreign Wars Post.
+The fourth, an American Civil War–era cemetery, has been maintained by a local Veterans of Foreign Wars Post.

-Felton Avenue is named after W. C. Fields's maternal grandfather, a native of the town when it was part of Darby Township.

-Sharon Avenue was home to both “Money Mike” Barclay and Michael “Heif Dogg” Maguire of both Thugfolk musical fame and the Hoagie Time podcast.